ASKnetCommunity/OER_documents_template/README.md

 This document is written by using markdown syntax.
 Clicking on the `Pen Icon` will open the Editing mode, which depict the markdown syntax.

-For more informations about basic writing and formatting syntax please visit [GitHub: formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+For more information about basic writing and formatting syntax please visit [GitHub: formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 ## #ASKnet Logo
 ![ASKnet Logo](/images/asknet-logo.png)